This post may contain affiliate links so I earn a commission. Please read my disclosure for more info.

-But, if you consider it as a source of healthy fat, it can be seen as an excellent addition to your diet.
+But, if you consider it a source of healthy fat, it can be seen as an excellent addition to your diet.
 One serving of avocado provides almost 20% of recommended dietary fiber intake and more than half of the daily recommended vitamin E requirement.

-What are Avocados?
+What Are Avocados?

 Avocados are a fruit that, like many fruits, is a rich source of nutrients.
 Avocados are mostly made up of monounsaturated fats and healthy fats such as oleic acid.

 Avocados contain an important antioxidant called glutathione that can protect your cells from damage caused by free radicals that exist in the environment.

-Who Invented the Avocado?
+Who Invented The Avocado?

 The avocado is a fruit native to the Central American tropics.
 The first recorded mention of the avocado in print was made by Hernán Cortés, who documented the fruit’s existence in Mexico and its use by Aztecs.

 The word “avocado” comes from the Spanish word for “testicle,” or “aguacate.”
 This may have come about because of the shape of an avocado seed or due to its original Aztec name, meaning “butter fruit” (“ahuacatl”).

-Nutritional facts: One cup of mashed avocado provides over 20% of your daily recommended intake for vitamin K (K-3), vitamin C (Ascorbic Acid).
+Nutritional facts: One cup of mashed avocado provides over 20% of your daily recommended intake for vitamin K (K-3), and vitamin C (Ascorbic Acid).

-What Does an Avocado Look Like?
+What Does An Avocado Look Like?

-An avocado is a fruit that has a long oval shape with a green skin and dark green flesh.
+Avocado is a fruit that has a long oval shape with green skin and dark green flesh.
 It can be eaten in its natural state or used as an ingredient in various dishes.

-The flesh of an avocado contains good fats such as monounsaturated oleic acid, also known as omega 9 fatty acids which help reduce inflammation and risk of cardiovascular disease.
+The flesh of avocado contains good fats such as monounsaturated oleic acid, also known as omega 9 fatty acids which help reduce inflammation and the risk of cardiovascular disease.

-Where do you Find the Best Avocados?
+Where Do You Find The Best Avocados?